Table of Contents[Hide][Show]

 Rub an ice cube over the anus.

-How to manually express a dog’s bowels
+The steps to manually express a dog’s bowels

 Be sure to place your dog on a pee pad or waterproof dog blanket before starting this part of the procedure.